New Zealand Study Visa: Step-by-Step Guide for Indian Students 2026

 • Proof of tuition fee payment

-• Financial proof showing at least NZD 20,000 per year for living expenses.
+• Financial proof showing at least NZD 20,000 per year for living expenses, plus evidence of funds for return travel or additional travel costs.
 Immigration New Zealand may also assess whether you have a credible plan to fund your studies beyond the first year.

 • Health and travel insurance for the full study period